Cremation Costs & Urn Burial: Affordable Options

 • Eco-friendly urns that biodegrade when buried or released in water

-• Home memorials with photos and candles
+• Home memorials with photos, candles, or tribute displays

-Final Thoughts: Planning Ahead Brings Peace of Mind
+Final Thoughts: Planning Ahead Brings Peace

 Conclusion